AherRahul/portfolio-v1/content/courses/aws-solution-architect.md

 ---
 title: "AWS Certified Solutions Architect"
-description: "AWS Certified Solutions Architect is among the most valuable and sought-after cloud computing certifications in the world.
-We designed this cloud architect certification training for anyone seeking to learn the major components of Amazon Web Services (AWS).
-By the end of the course, you'll be prepared to pass the associate-level AWS Certified Solutions Architect certification exam."
+description: "The AWS Certified Solutions Architect certification is one of the most prestigious and in-demand credentials in cloud computing.
+This course is thoughtfully designed for anyone looking to master the core components of Amazon Web Services (AWS) and build a strong foundation in cloud architecture.
+Through comprehensive lessons and hands-on practice, you'll gain the skills needed to design scalable, secure, and cost-efficient cloud solutions.
+By the end of this training, you'll be fully prepared to pass the associate-level AWS Certified Solutions Architect exam with confidence."
 tutor: 1
+video: true
 topics:
   - aws
   - solution-architect